open-feature/go-sdk-contrib/providers/flagd/README.md

 openfeature.SetProvider(provider)
 ```

-Provider will attempt to detect file changes, but this is a best effort attempt as file system events are different between operating systems.
+The provider will attempt to detect file changes, but this is a best-effort attempt as file system events differ between operating systems.
 This mode is useful for local development, tests and offline applications.

 > [!IMPORTANT]